liang-ma/BlackScholes_MonteCarlo/README.md

 [clerror]: /figures/header_failure.PNG

 ### Parameters
-The values of the parameters for a given stock and option are listed in the namespace Paras int ***"main.cpp"***.
+The values of the parameters for a given stock and option are listed in the namespace Paras in ***"main.cpp"***.

 Parameter |  information
 :-------- | :---